Fields generated by points on superelliptic curves: Lower bounds for

 The question remains to find when the improved asymptotic lower bound above takes effect.
 That is, to determine when $(*)$ and $(**)$ are both satisfied.
-To do this, we make use of a more flexible version upper bound of Lemke Oliver and Thorne, which we state below with some variables changed to avoid confusion with our notation.
+To do this, we make use of a more flexible version of Theorem \ref{thm:LOT_upper}, stated below with some variables changed to avoid confusion with our notation.

-\begin{theorem}[Lemke Oliver -- Thorne, {\cite[Theorem 1.2]{LOT_upper}}] Let $n \geq 2$. \begin{enumerate} \item Let $a$ be the least integer for which $\binom{a+2}{2} \geq 2n + 1$.
+\begin{Theorem}[Lemke Oliver--Thorne, {\cite[Theorem 1.2]{LOT_upper}}] Let $n \geq 2$. \begin{enumerate} \item Let $a$ be the least integer for which $\binom{a+2}{2} \geq 2n + 1$.
 Then

 \item Let $3 \leq b \leq n$ and let $a$ be such that $\binom{a+b-1}{b-1} > bn$.
-Then \end{enumerate} \end{theorem}
+Then \end{enumerate} \end{Theorem}